-I joined NTU in 2016 from the University of British Columbia in Vancouver, Canada, where I completed my PhD in the School of Kinesiology.
+I joined NTU in 2016 from the University of British Columbia in Vancouver, Canada, where I attained my PhD and worked as a Postdoctoral Researcher in the School of Kinesiology (the art and science of the moving body).
 Before this I studied at Southampton Solent University (BA Hons) and Loughborough University (MSc), where my research focussed on youth sport, labour migration, and globalisation.
 My doctoral studies at UBC comprised an interdisciplinary programme of political ecology, science and technology studies, and cultural studies.
 In 2019, I received the Young Researcher Award from the European Society for the Sociology of Sport for my work on body cultures of the Anthropocene.
+In 2022, I became a Fellow of the Independent Social Research Foundation to support my research on respiratory justice.

 I welcome inquiries from prospective PhD students interested in critical, qualitative studies of sport, health and the body.
 Within those parameters, I am open to supervising a range of topics and issues including but not limited to those explored in my prior and ongoing research.